orb-lang/helm/doc/md/helm/rainbuf.md

 function Rainbuf.lineGen(rainbuf, rows, cols) local offset = rainbuf.offset or 0
    cols = cols or 80
+   if rainbuf.scrollable then
+      cols = cols - 3
+   end
    if rainbuf.live then
       -- this buffer needs a fresh render each time rainbuf.reprs = nil